Albanian Mosque, Carlton North: History

 In 1981, Rexhep Idrizi, became the imam at the mosque.
 A minaret was added to the mosque in 1994, after permission was granted by the High Court of Australia.
 The building underwent major renovations in 2003 resulting in the addition of a number of new facilities, the mosque exterior painted white and the installation of red carpet, to reflect the colour of the Albanian flag.
-Idrizi continued as imam until his dismissal by the AAIS board in May 2011, reportedly due to his opposition toward constructing a unit on the mosque premises.
-He challenged the board decision and attempted to reinstate himself through some community support during Ramadan prayers on 31 July 2011.
-Mosque officials opposed the move prompting police mediation that resulted in the acceptance of the status quo.
-Dr Bekim Hasani succeeded as imam of the mosque.
+In the late 2010s Bekim Hasani was imam of the mosque.

 In solidarity with victims of the 2019 Christchurch mosque shootings, the mosque like others in Victoria held an open day (17 March) for the public to support or acquaint themselves with Islam and Muslims.

 AAIS held a celebratory outdoor festival at the mosque on 17 November 2019 marking its 50th anniversary, attended by some 3000-4000 people.
-It included Muslim Australians of Albanian and other backgrounds, non Muslim Australians of other faiths, political representatives (local MP Adam Bandt and City of Yarra mayor Danae Bosler), heads of non-governmental organisations (NGOs) and some police officers.
+It included Muslim Australians of Albanian and other backgrounds, non Muslim Australians of other faiths, political representatives and heads of non-governmental organisations (NGOs).
 Simultaneously, an exhibition was held inside the mosque showcasing its history.
 For the occasion and the first time in its history, the call to prayer (adhan) was performed by Amet Balla from the mosque minaret and heard in the surrounding area through its loudspeakers.

 During its 50-year history, the mosque congregation, including donors has become diverse and originating from various ethnicities.
 Imam Hasani left the mosque in 2020 to become head of sharia affairs at the Islamic Coordinating Council of Victoria (ICCV).
-The current imam is Perparim Sula.
+The current imam is Perparim Sulaj.